-Due to the ongoing COVID19 pandemic, parking and traffic operations will be handled primarily online for fall 2020 semester.
+Due to the ongoing COVID19 pandemic, parking and traffic operations will be handled primarily online.
 In the event that in-person service is needed, you may be required to schedule an appointment.
 For all inquiries, please email the university police parking office.

 Salem State University has permitted parking areas available on each of its five campuses.
 Parking permits will be available for purchase in August each year.

 - Student parking permits will be available for purchase through the student portal Navigator.